smittytone/PreviewMarkdown/README.md

 ## Acknowledgements ##

-When built, PreviewMarkdown contains SwiftyMarkdown by Simon Fairbairn and other contributors, and YamlSwift by Behrang Noruzi Niya and other contributors.
+PreviewMarkdown’s app extensions contain SwiftyMarkdown by Simon Fairbairn and other contributors, and YamlSwift by Behrang Noruzi Niya and other contributors.

 ## Release Notes ##

 - 1.3.0 *Unreleased*
     - Add optional presentation of YAML front matter to previews.
-    - Rebuild QuickLook thumbnail cache on main app exit.
+    - Recode Thumbnailer to make it thread safe: this should prevent crashes leading to generic or editor-specific thumbnail icons being seen.
     - Update user-agent string.
     - Minor code and UI improvements.
 - 1.2.0 *4 February 2021*